Daisy Hill Koala Centre

 - Walkways are suitable for wheelchairs.

-- Located 25km south of Brisbane in the Daisy Hill Conservation Park.
+- Located 25km south of Brisbane in the Daisy Hill Regional Park.

-The Daisy Hill Conservation Park comprises 435 hectares of open eucalypt forest.
+The Daisy Hill Regional Park comprises 435 hectares of open eucalypt forest.
 It has long been a popular bushland retreat for people, and is home to many native animals including koalas.

 Resident koalas can be seen from two different level viewing boardwalks at the Daisy Hill Koala Centre.

 Visitors are not able to handle or pat the koalas.

 Celeste was born on New Year’s Day, 2005.
 She arrived at Daisy Hill Koala Centre from The Big Pineapple’s former wildlife sanctuary on the Sunshine Coast in April 2011.

 Celeste has a scar on her left eye which is possibly due to a scuffle she had with another koala while in captivity.
 She can also be distinguished from the other resident koalas by her very white bottom.